abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

         solver.RevAlloc(new SwapIntervals(all_sequences.data(),
                                           all_sequences.size()));

-    Then we need a complementary ``DecisionBuilder`` to construct *feasible* neighbor solutions.
+    Then we need a complementary ``DecisionBuilder`` to construct *feasible* candidate solutions.
 We don't want to spent too much time on the completion of our solutions.
 We will use the ``CHOOSE_RANDOM_RANK_FORWARD`` strategy:

     ..  code-block:: c++